 Because Memberium implements tag-based drip feeds, other components of your site can be reliably synchronized.
 For example, Memberium will control the display of menu items based on whether or not the member has access to them.
 No special configuration or effort is needed.

 The same goes for your Course Grids included in the Memberium Page Templates.

 Simple Evergreen Drips

 Implementing the simple evergreen drips is very simple.
-Each module is released on a set schedule determined by the date that each individual member starts the drip campaign.
+Each course/lesson is released on a set schedule determined by the date that each individual member starts the drip campaign.
 Each person in the drip will receive the same content on the same schedule relative to the start date.